Rafael Belliard

 Rafael Leonidas Belliard Matias (born October 24, 1961) is a Dominican former professional baseball shortstop who played in Major League Baseball (MLB) from 1982 to 1998 with the Pittsburgh Pirates and Atlanta Braves.
 He was a member of Atlanta's 1995 World Series winning team against the Cleveland Indians.
 He served as the infield and first base coach for the Detroit Tigers from 2006 to 2013.

 Playing career

-Belliard won a silver medal with the Dominican Republic at the 1979 Pan American Games, then signed with the Pittsburgh Pirates as an amateur free agent in 1980.
+Belliard won a silver medal with the Dominican Republic at the 1979 Pan American Games before signing with the Pittsburgh Pirates as an amateur free agent in 1980.
 He played in the Pirates' minor-league system, reaching the Double-A level in 1982.
 He made his major-league debut as a pinch runner against the New York Mets on September 6, 1982.

 It was not until 1986 that Belliard became a regular in the Pirates' lineup, batting .233 in 117 games.
 He remained a versatile yet seldom used player until 1990, when he left Pittsburgh and signed a free agent contract with the Atlanta Braves.